cixel/bmore-golang-jan19/presentation.md

 ^ So this became my personal project, nights/weekends, figuring out how to build an agent in Go

-^ Most languages offer SOME primitive for intercepting function calls.
-Go, decidedly, does not.
+^ no primitives for intercepting function calls.

 ^ There's no compiler flag for injecting JMPs into compiled functions